DCIR, a new therapeutic target for preventing HIV-1 infection

-In an effort to develop new therapeutic options against HIV, the team of Prof Gilbert has been testing a collection of compounds which could block the binding of HIV-1 to DCIR, and hence to dendritic cells, without affecting the specific immune responses.
-We also hypothesize that antagonizing DCIR might also prove useful for the treatment of against tuberculosis, malaria, autoimmune diseases, and asthma.
+In an effort to develop new therapeutic options against HIV, the team of Prof Gilbert has been testing a collection of compounds which could block the binding of HIV-1 to DCIR, without affecting the specific immune responses.
+Antagonizing DCIR might also prove useful in the treatment of tuberculosis, malaria, autoimmune diseases, and asthma.

 Lambert AA, A Azzi, S-X Lin, G Allaire, KP St-Gelais, MJ Tremblay, and C Gilbert (2013).
 Dendritic cell immunoreceptor is a new target for anti-AIDS drug development: identification of DCIR/HIV-1 inhibitors.
 PLoS ONE 8: e67873.

-The laboratory of Prof Gilbert is fully capable of evaluating derivative or new lead compounds in vivo and in vitro, and has developed humanized mouse models to study the role of DCIR in the pathogenesis of HIV infection.
+The laboratory of Prof Gilbert is fully capable of evaluating derivatives or new lead compounds in vitro and in vivo, especially in humanized mouse models developed to study the role of DCIR in the pathogenesis of HIV infection.